1. Examples

 Cover letter introduction

 If your biggest career achievements thus far are not at all relevant for the job in question, leave them until later in the cover letter.
-They will definitely be considered as part of your application, but the introduction of the cover letter has to contain relevant details.
+They will definitely be considered as part of your application, but the introduction of the cover letter has to contain the most relevant details.
 The hiring manager will be reading a lot of resumes (and fewer cover letters).
 They will get turned off at the first hint of: ‘No, that person isn’t for me.’

-Adaptable cover letter greeting and introduction example
+Adaptable cover letter introduction example

 Dear Mr Erby,

-Having seen firsthand how you run your business, I am enthusiastic to apply for your advertised position of part-time Administration Assistant.
+Having seen first-hand how you run your business, I am enthusiastic to apply for your advertised position of part-time Administration Assistant.
 With my passion for cycling, living sustainably and working in an inclusive environment, I think I would be a great fit within your team.

 Copied!